pymc-devs/pymc/docs/modelfitting.rst

     >>> M = pymc.MAP(gelman_bioassay)
     >>> M.fit()

-This call will cause :math:`M` to fit the model using Nelder-Mead optimization, which does not require derivatives.
+This call will cause :math:`M` to fit the model using modified Powell optimization, which does not require derivatives.
 The variables in ``DisasterModel`` have now been set to their maximum *a posteriori* values::